justinlocsei/minos/README.md

 # Minos

-This repository contains code for the end-to-end tests of Cover Your Basics.
+This repository contains code for the Cover Your Basics end-to-end tests.

 ## Configuration